 So, good readers, let us venture into the blurred past and bring it into focus.

-Any suggested amendments will be gratefully received, with a view to a proposed second edition.
+with a view to a proposed second edition.

 [*1] The 1952 play “Fred Karno’s Army” had nothing to do with Karno, or any of his sketches.